 The ansa cervicalis is formed by two roots which stem from the cervical plexus; superior and inferior.

-The superior root is composed of the fibers from the ventral rami of spinal nerves C1 and C2.
+The superior root is composed of the fibers from the anterior rami of spinal nerves C1 and C2.
 These fibers travel together with the hypoglossal nerve behind the posterior belly of the digastric muscle, after which they branch off of the hypoglossal nerve and continue as the superior root of the ansa cervicalis.
 Note that the root does not contain any fibers from the hypoglossal nerve.
 The superior root then curves downwards and travels along the anterior wall of the carotid sheath.
 During its path, it gives rise to the muscular branches to the superior belly of the omohyoid muscle, as well as to the upper halves of the sternothyroid and sternohyoid muscles.
 Then, it joins the inferior root to complete the ansa cervicalis.

-The inferior root arises from the fibers of the ventral rami of the spinal nerves C2 and C3.
+The inferior root arises from the fibers of the anterior rami of spinal nerves C2 and C3.
 It crosses the anterolateral side of the internal jugular vein, giving rise to branches that supply the inferior belly of the omohyoid muscle, as well as the lower halves of the sternothyroid and sternohyoid muscles.

 The ansa cervicalis supplies the three out of four infrahyoid muscles: omohyoid, sternothyroid and sternohyoid.
 The fourth muscle, the thyrohyoid, is instead innervated by the nerve to thyrohyoid which is a branch of the hypoglossal nerve.